 Why Study an Art Degree?

 Are you a creative-minded individual and would like to develop your knowledge of the contemporary art world?
 A bachelor’s degree in art could be an ideal step for your career journey.
 At the University of Bolton, our School of the Arts has been helping students flourish into aspiring artists for over 150 years.
-Let’s explore some of the course highlights of our BA (Hons) Fine Art degree:
+Let’s explore some of the course highlights of our degree in fine art:

 - Our lecturer team are practicing artists and they teach our students in dedicated studio spaces and well-equipped workshops, where they gain the opportunity to work alongside arts organisations and gain experience in the creative sector

-- Previous students have won regional and national competitions and awards, as well as prestigious commissions and artists’ residencies as a result of the industry connections offered by the programme
+- Previous students have won regional and national competitions and awards, as well as prestigious commissions and artists’ residencies because of the industry connections offered by the programme

 - No matter what form of art you would like to focus on, our students get to experiment with drawing, painting, sculpture, printmaking, ceramics, photography, installation, performance, digital, and video art

 - Students get the chance to showcase their work at ‘Unlocked’ each year; the Bolton School of the Arts creative showcase